munkm/caskmodels/Meeting-Notes.md

   * Worst case: use scale to make a source term, then use that source term as a surface source in the MCNP model.
 * What stuff is 'okay' to put up on the github repo?
 Drawings without scale/material info?
 Original enrichment info?
   * Decision: Move all potentially sensitive documents to a private repo.
 * What level of fidelity should we be adding to the dry cask model?
-Include rebar substrucutre?
+Include rebar sub-structure?
   * Decision: e-mail kaushik

 To Do: